Skip to main content

 The tags.yml file

-For more information on how these files are used, read the Tagging section of the updated README.md in the pull request that was generated by the bootstrap.yml workflow.
+Refer to the Tagging section in the updated README.md included in the pull request generated by the bootstrap.yml workflow for more information.

 Removal of source_base_url from terragrunt.hcl files